-- It is a useful plastic for molding and extruding in various shapes such as bottle, sheets and pipes etc.
+- It is a useful plastic for moulding and extruding in various shapes such as bottles, sheets and pipes etc.

-- It is used for plastic bags, stretch films because of its clear and crystalline nature.
+- It is used for plastic bags and stretch films because of its clear and crystalline nature.

 38. Write the full form of PVC.
 Is it thermoplastic or thermosetting plastic?

 PVC stands for Poly Vinyl Chloride.
-It resides under the category of thermoolastics.
+It resides under the category of thermoplastics.

 39. Write two uses of Bakelite.

 - It can be used in manufacturing electrical switches and machine parts of electrical systems.